 For related topics on food and body image, check out my posts on How to Manage Picky Eating, Talking to Kids About Food, and Signs Your Child May Be Experiencing Body Image Concerns.

-At Balanced Minds Psychology & Wellness we specialize in assisting children, teens, and young adults navigate through life’s challenges.
-To learn more about me and the services I provide, checkout my profile.
+At Balanced Minds Psychology & Wellness we specialize in assisting young adults, teens, and children with navigating life’s challenges.
 If you are ready to start the therapy process, contact us today to start a free consultation, either over telehealth or in person!

 References: